AlaaAbouElFadl/msd23_AbouElFadl_Alaa/exercise3.md

 - **divide**

-The second one is the "Main.java" and that is where i declared the first value "num1" and the second value "num2".
+The second one is the "Main.java" and that is where I declared the first value "num1" and the second value "num2".
 I also wrote in this class what exactly should be printed with the end results.